OPMDG/opm-doc/probes/check_pgactivity.rst

  Warning and Critical will be raised if they are greater than the first column, or less if the \ ``--reverse``\  option is used.

  All other columns will be used to generate the perfdata.
 Each field name is used as the name of the perfdata.
-The field value must contain your perfdata value and its unit append to it.
-You can add as many field as needed.
+The field value must contain your perfdata value and its unit appended to it.
+You can add as many fields as needed.
 Eg.:

  .. code-block:: perl